“Make the customer the hero of your story.” – Ann Handley.

 According to John McCarthy, Artificial Intelligence is the science and engineering of making intelligent machines, especially intelligent computer programs.
 AI breaks the confines set by biologically observable methods.

 Forecasting customer behaviour requires the power of both these advanced technologies.
-AI methods and tools can break Big Data into processable data sets for predictions and forecasting.
+Every artificial intelligence solution company uses methods and tools that can break Big Data into processable data sets for predictions and forecasting.